AriFordsham/GHCWiki/more-depth.md

 - Packages, Cabal, and GHC --- would like to see: Norman Ramsey, Geoff Washburn

-- Details of the GHC-as-a-library API, and how to use it. -- Andy Gill, Geoff Washburn, Jeffery Zhang
+- Details of the GHC-as-a-library API, and how to use it. -- Norman Ramsey, Andy Gill, Geoff Washburn, Jeffery Zhang

 >
-> Related: compiling multiple modules: `--make` and all that --- would like to see: Norman Ramsey
+> Related: compiling multiple modules: `--make` and all that

 - More details about vectored returns